DavidLBoyd1986/aws-eks-deployment/README.md

 <h1>Private Cluster - Fully Private Cluster</h1>

+IMPORTANT:
+- Only the gitlab deployment method is supported for the fully Private Cluster
+- The Jenkinsfile and build_script.sh have NOT been updated for this Cluster

 This branch deploys an actual Private Cluster.
 The Cluster only exists in Private Subnets with no traffic able to enter or leave the subnets; There are NO Public Subnets in the VPC.

 All required Private Cluster traffic occurs in the VPC, and uses Interface Endpoints to communicate with AWS Services.